In the Aeroplane Over the Sea: Recording

-In the Aeroplane Over the Sea was produced by Schneider, and was recorded from July to September 1997.
+In the Aeroplane Over the Sea was produced by Robert Schneider, and was recorded from July to September 1997.
 It was recorded at Pet Sounds Studio in Denver, the home of Schneider's friend Jim McIntyre.
 Schneider paid half the rent for access to every room in the house except McIntyre's bedroom.
 The recording sessions for In the Aeroplane Over the Sea coincided with several other sessions.
 Schneider was already producing the Minders' album Hooray for Tuesday when Neutral Milk Hotel members began to arrive, and decided to halt production until In the Aeroplane Over the Sea was finished.
 McIntyre was recording the Von Hemmling song "My Country 'Tis of Thee" in his bedroom while the band members played, and whenever Koster was not needed, he would work on songs for his experimental pop music and performance art project the Music Tapes, such as "Television Tells Us" and "Aliens".

 Schneider separated the band members into different rooms, but always kept Mangum close to the control room in case he wanted to plug Mangum's acoustic guitar into a four-track cartridge.
 Schneider occasionally tried using an electric guitar, however he wiped these recordings as he felt that they did not have Mangum's distinctive sound.
 As the sessions progressed, Schneider wanted to find a way to record the acoustic sound into a microphone instead of into the cartridge.
 He decided to record the sound through Neumann U 87 microphones.
 According to Scheider: "[Mangum] liked an acoustic plugged in because he kinda found it fuzzy and raw, like an electric guitar, but it had a strummy quality to it, too ...
 I had developed an acoustic guitar sound on my own that he was really happy with by the second record, and I think it's really good."